 What is the roof's condition?

 When making a house purchase, you want to know how the roof is.
 The situation becomes much more important when the roof has solar panels.
-If the roof is in poor condition, the panels must be removed and replaced before the roof can be restored or rebuilt.
+If the roof is in poor condition, the solar panels must be removed before the roof can be restored or rebuilt.
 This can increase the difficulty, expense, and duration of any renovation.

 What kind of maintenance will be required?